MartinTomis/Lane_detection/README.md

 ![alt text][image4]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+After the bird's eye view transformation, the I apply mine function gradient_detection to create a binary image.

+For the first frame of a video, a separate treatment is applied.
+Function "sliding_window" The function uses both gradient thresholding (using only x-derivative) and color-thresholding. code i
-After the bird's eye view transformation, the code identifies Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I did sdentifies ome other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]